H381 "Imperial Democracy"

 Supported such things as:

-But both accepted Imperialism, Capitalism and Parliamentary Government.
-See the PPL-- the Peace Preservation Law.
-In the meantime, a Marxist movement contesting Capitalism, Imperialism and Parliamentary Politics emerged in the early 1920s.
+In the meantime, a Marxist movement did emerge contesting Capitalism, Imperialism and Parliamentary Politics in the early 1920s.

-See also an interesting essay by Tetsuo Kogawa on Japan as a manipulated society focusing on the tennosei or emperor system at: http://anarchy.k2.tku.ac.jp/non-japanese/manipulated.html
+See also an interesting essay by Tetsuo Kogawa on Japan as a manipulated society focusing on the tennôsei or emperor system at: http://anarchy.k2.tku.ac.jp/non-japanese/manipulated.html